open-siege/siege-studio/docs/siege-shell.md

 * [PAL/PPL support (Phoenix Palette files specifically)](https://github.com/open-siege/open-siege/wiki/PAL)
 * [DTS (3Space 2.5 era DTS files, which is currently in progress)](https://github.com/open-siege/open-siege/wiki/DTS)

-In terms of adding fixes for these games, specific compatibility fixes may be applied, and/or Darkstar Extender can be used, in a very limited capacity, to detour Win32 APIs which the game depends on but which may have issues with modern Windows.
+In terms of adding fixes for these games, specific compatibility fixes may be applied, and/or Siege Extender can be used, in a very limited capacity, to detour Win32 APIs which the game depends on but which may have issues with modern Windows.

 #### Windows Darkstar Games
 The games are: